Welcome to your source for Israeli Jewelry and Gifts. Enjoy your chic and special jewels from the comfort of your home or mobile.

 Shipping Information: by Registered Post or by EMS - expedited post.

 We offer a special Bluenoemi promotion of Israeli designer jewelry: FREE SHIPPING WORLDWIDE for minimum orders of 50 USD!
 Enter COUPON code : "free-shipping" upon checkout.
-Please note that only one coupon or one discount can be applied on an order - the system doesn't accept more than 1 coupon code or discount per order.
+Please note that the system doesn't accept more than 1 coupon code or discount per order.

 We accept Paypal and main credit cards - Visa and Mastercard.
-Please note that you do not need to have a Paypal account in order to pay with your credit card, and you never share your financial information with us using PAYPAL SECURE PAYMENT!
+You do not need to have a Paypal account in order to pay with your credit card, and you never share your financial information with anybody using PAYPAL SECURE PAYMENT!

 Bluenoemi P.O.B 23129 Tel Aviv Israel Email: firstname.lastname@example.org Tel: 972-52-6538686 http://www.facebook.com/bluenoemi.productos.Israel http://www.facebook.com/Bluenoemi.Jewelry